seblin/shcol/doc/introduction.rst

 Read the chapter :doc:`cli` to learn about more details.

-The following examples shall give a first impression about using the Python API:
+The next examples shall give a first impression about using the :doc:`python-api`:

 .. code-block:: pycon